 Teams may request clarification and correction to the Compromis by submitting a written request to the ILSA Executive Office through the online system provided for that purpose at www.ilsa.org by the date in the Official Schedule.
-Based upon the requests received from all Teams, the ILSA Executive Office will publish Problem Clarifications and Corrections on the date in the Official Schedule.
-Each Team must ensure that it receives and adequately notes the Problem Clarifications and Corrections on the Clarifications and Corrections in preparation for the Competition.
+Based upon the requests received from all Teams, the ILSA Executive Office will publish Problem Clarifications and Corrections by the date in the Official Schedule.
+Each Team must ensure that it receives and adequately notes the Problem Clarifications and Corrections in preparation for the Competition.